elderly person walking through a park

 Incorporating Low-Impact Exercises for Healthy Aging

-From personal experience, I find that building exercise into my day has to start small and I have to get creative.
+From personal experience, I find that building exercise into my day has to start small, and I have to get creative.
 It may look like parking a little farther from the store to get some extra steps in, setting alarms for myself to do two laps around the office, or taking the stairs instead of the elevator.

-I also found that wearing a fitness tracker, such as a Fitbit, helps me track my progress in real-time, and I can set little goals for myself.
+I also found that wearing a fitness tracker, such as a Fitbit, helps me track my progress in real time, and I can set little goals for myself.
 Once I start feeling the benefits of these small changes, it gets a little easier to explore different exercise options.
 These small behavior changes add up and can help set you on a path to healthy aging.

-Simple and Effective Low-Impact Exercises for Seniors
+Best Low-Impact Exercises for Seniors to Stay Active

-• Chair Exercises: If mobility is an issue, chair exercises offer a great alternative.
+1. Chair Exercises: If mobility is an issue, chair exercises offer a great alternative.
 Seated leg lifts, arm raises, and gentle stretches can be done from the comfort of a chair, helping to maintain muscle tone and flexibility.

-• Swimming or Water Aerobics: Exercising in water reduces stress on joints while providing resistance to strengthen muscles.
+4. Swimming or Water Aerobics: Exercising in water reduces stress on joints while providing resistance to strengthen muscles.
 Swimming laps or participating in a water aerobics class can be an excellent way to stay active without putting strain on your body.

-• Cycling: If you enjoy being outdoors, consider cycling.
+2. Cycling: If you enjoy being outdoors, consider cycling.
 Using a stationary bike is also an option.
 Cycling is a low-impact activity that can help build leg strength and improve cardiovascular fitness without putting strain on your joints.

 For a more detailed list of ways to stay active, visit the National Council on Aging